vinsworldcom/crapps/README.txt

 20 days worth of back configs) and use two simple files - 1 for IOS and 1 for CatOS - that contain the names/IP's of the devices to backup for easy editing by those who are Perl/Batch disabled.

-This surely provides some ideas on writing a more CRAPPS.PL related Gnuplot driver that could pull the Interface name and speed from the CRAPPS.PL output and feed those into Gnuplot for dynamic scales and axes labels.
-This is left as an exercise for the reader (at this point).